giraone/job-scheduling/README.md

   - notify, when process completes
 - [jobadmin](jobadmin) - [JHipster](https://www.jhipster.tech/) application
   - to display the jobs from the materialized database
-  - set processey "on hold"
+  - set processes "on hold"

 ## Architecural and design decisions